-Awake Community Coalition is a coalition of dedicated and concerned community members working together to address the risk factors associated with youth substance abuse, and to promote healthy lifestyles through the use of evidence based prevention programs to educate our youth about the dangers of substance abuse in hopes it will empower them to make informed choices in their own lives.
+Awake Community Coalition is a coalition of dedicated and concerned community members working together to address the risk factors associated with youth substance abuse, and to promote healthy lifestyles through the use of evidence based programs and resource in hopes it will empower them to make informed choices in their own lives.

 Founded in the Fall of 2008 by a grassroots group of law enforcement, parents, faith, township governments, educators, youth, and business owners, to help our youth make safe and healthy choices by working with schools, parents, youth, and the community to prevent and reduce alcohol, marijuana, and other drug use.